seay28/datasharingframework.github.io/docs/src/v1.2.0/maintain/upgrade-from-1.md

 If you want to migrate from DSF 0.9.x, please follow [these instructions](upgrade-from-0).
 :::

+## Changes
+We implemented a new health check based on curl, that requires much less resources.
+Therefore, you have to adapt the docker-compose.yml-files to reflect these changes (as shown below).

 ## Modify DSF FHIR Server Setup
 1. Preparation / Backup